Mattress Pads, Protectors, and Toppers: Which Do You Need?

 - You tend to sleep hot on memory foam.

-Choose a down/down alternative topper if:
+Choose a down or down alternative mattress topper if:

 - You prefer an extremely soft, cloud-like sleep surface (like a plush pillow top);